Lomray-Software/microservices/microservices/payment-stripe/README.md

 1.3 Setup Card (External account).
 Method "connectAccount" To configure a card as the external account for a user's connected account, you can utilize Stripe's onboarding process.
 The user needs to be logged into the Stripe Form, and they can achieve this by invoking the "connectAccount" method.

+### 3. Bank account
+You can utilize user-connected account onboarding to set up a bank account as the external account for your user's connected account.

+1.1 Setup Bank Account (External account).
+Method "connectAccount" To configure a bank account as the external account for a user's connected account, you can utilize Stripe's onboarding process.
+The user needs to be logged into the Stripe Form, and they can achieve this by invoking the "connectAccount" method.

 Rebuild: 1